Skip to main content

 Gartner's 2025 SaaS report says 72% of successful SaaS platforms launched with fewer than 10 features.
 And the ones that died?
 They tried to match Shopify feature for feature before they'd signed up 100 merchants.
 Don't do that.

 Phase 1 (weeks 1-20): Core MVP.
 Multi-tenant base on PostgreSQL RLS.
 Product management covering title, description, images, variants, and pricing.
 One checkout flow through Stripe.
 Order management with email confirmations.
 The 3 built-in themes with color and font customization.
 A merchant dashboard with a sales overview.
 Custom domains through Cloudflare for SaaS.
-Cost: $120,000-$180,000.
+What moves this phase: the tenant isolation model you pick and how much theme customization you promise on day one.

 Phase 2 (weeks 21-32): Growth features.
 The visual theme editor with drag-and-drop sections.
 Discount codes plus automatic discounts.
 Abandoned cart recovery emails.
 Inventory tracking with low-stock alerts.
 Multi-currency pricing.
 SEO controls for meta tags, URL slugs, and per-store sitemaps.
 A shipping rate calculator hooked into EasyPost or ShipStation.
 And customer accounts with order history.